ctontario/slate/source/includes/_Committee.md

         "type": "string",
         "description": "The status of the committee",
         "enum": ["pending", "active", "deleted", "suspended"]
       },
-      "statusEffectiveChangeDt": {
-        "type": "string",
-        "description": "The effective date of a change of status" },
       "parentInstitutionId": {"type": "string", "description": "The ID of the parent institution"}, "parentCommitteeId": {